dalihsusilo/neutron-proxy/README.md

 ## What is this?

-This guide describes how to fast deploy without pain a proxy in DigitalOcean App Platform for FREE.
+This guide describes how to fast deploy without pain a proxy in DigitalOcean App Platform.

 **Note**: Following these steps may result in charges for the use of DigitalOcean services.